Apanatshka/Apanatshka.github.io/_posts/2016-04-27-pushy-automata.md

 {%latex%} 0S0                         {%endlatex%} | {%latex%} \text{(Rule-0)} {%endlatex%}
 {%latex%} S                           {%endlatex%} | {%latex%} \text{(Rule-0)} {%endlatex%}

-Of course the other way around also works, start with the start variable and expand variables cleverly to end up with the string to recognise.
+Of course the other way around also works, start with the start sort and expand sorts cleverly to end up with the string to recognise.

-### Code
+## Code

 Let's start with a bit of code to define context-free grammars in Rust: